 "They laughed and played together but from far away," Top explained."The pupils did not see it like a punishment."

-In British Columbia, Canada, a number of schools remain open to serve the children of essential workers, providing childcare and education from 7 a.m. to 7 p.m. to allow first responders to fight COVID-19 in the community.
+In British Columbia, Canada, a number of schools remained open over the spring and summer to serve the children of essential workers, providing childcare and education from 7 a.m. to 7 p.m. to allow first responders to fight COVID-19 in the community.

 Sandra-Lynn Shortall, director of instruction for West Vancouver School District, tells the Vancouver Sun that the kids (who previously went to different schools and did not know each other) "were instantly able to connect and play, build friendships and spread joy in this strange new reality."

 The kids wash their hands often and play with each other from a safe distance.
 They're respecting the rules their teachers put in place to keep them safe.

 "It's been absolute magic," said Shortall, who does miss seeing kids and teachers be able to connect without distancing themselves.
 "The hugs, the high-fives, the human touch," she says.
 "We all still want that and we have to catch ourselves when we get too close."